Virus5600/Deep-Learning-Finals/README.md

 The GPU experimentation was done in a gaming laptop with **NVIDIA GeForce RTX 3050 Ti** with **4 GB of VRAM**, with **shared memory of 16 GB** from the system RAM.

+The run is divided into 4 strategies, with 5 runs per strategy amounting to a total of 20 runs overall.

 **NOTES:**

 - Experimentation results can be seen in the [`out/gpu` directory](./out/gpu)